 Mission and Program

-International Consulting & Trade Associates, Inc. is affiliated with The Feuerstein Institute, Jerusalem, Israel.
-IC&TA is a designated Authorized Training Center (ATC) licensed by The Feuerstein Institute.
+International Consulting & Trade Associates, Inc. (IC&TA) is is affiliated with the international Feuerstein Institute in Jerusalem, Israel and the North American Feuerstein Alliance (NAFA) IC&TA is a designated Authorized Training Center (ATC) licensed by The Feuerstein Institute.

 The primary mission of IC&TA is the training and implementation of (FIE) Instrumental Enrichment, a cognitive education program, for professionals and parents in a variety of educational, human service, and corporate settings.
 Our aim is to prepare individuals to be fully conversant with the theory, application, relevant research and appropriate assessment techniques for full implementation with a variety of student populations of a wide age range.
 Although we are involved in the training of professionals in regular-education settings, we also specialize in preparing professionals and parents who are working with students who have special needs.